danisaza/danisaza/README.md

 **Please Note:**

 The company I currently work for uses GitLab, not GitHub.
-If I appear to be inactive, it's because I'm using GitLab as my day-to-day tool right now. 😉
+If my contribution history appears inactive, it's because I'm using GitLab as my day-to-day tool right now. 😉

 <!--